toolness/fancy-friday/README.md

 * `endingTime` - The amount of time, in seconds, the microgame has to show an ending sequence.
 Defaults to 2.

+* `difficulty` - The difficulty of the microgame.
+0 is easy, 1 is
+  medium, 2 is hard.
+Defaults to 0.

 * `autoplay` - Whether to start playing the microgame once it's done loading.
 Defaults to `false`.